 By rating the deliciousness of your meal, you will have a pretty good clue about your body’s needs.
 As your salad slips from a 10 to a 7, you are filling up.
 When you’re gnawing lettuce leaves that are just a 4, it’s time to pack up and move on.

-Notice the way that your taste buds fatigue, and use that indicator to guide your decision to stop.
+Notice the way that your taste buds fatigue, and use that indicator to guide your decision to stop eating.

 Plate up what you normally would and put 3-5 bites back.